Health-Research-From-Home/DataAnalysisChallenge/files/problem.md

 #### Design a Simulation:

+- Account for the natural history of disease over time, including phases of improving and worsening symptoms, as well as short-term effects that may change gradually or more rapidly.
+Superimpose treatments and their corresponding responses.
+- Include random fluctuations and ‘flares’ to represent day-to-day changes.
 - Introduce treatment dynamics—for example, a medication might reduce pain after 2 weeks, then fade in effectiveness over the next month.
 - Ensure each patient’s trajectory looks diverse yet realistic (no single pattern for all).

-#### Incorporate Variability:
-- Account for the natural history of disease over time, including phases of improving strove and worsening symptoms, as well as short-term effects that may change gradually or more rapidly.
-Superimpose treatments and their corresponding responses.
-Finally, include random fluctuations to represent day-to-day changes.

 ### Evaluation